 Keeping your rabbits' weight in check

 It sounds obvious, but pets who eat too much and don’t exercise enough, get fat!
 If you feed your rabbits a lot of treats as well as their normal food, most of the extra calories will turn into fat.
-Rabbits don’t need treats to know you love them: providing them with lots of things to do and spending time with them is what they enjoy most.
+Rabbits don’t need treats to know you love them: providing them with lots of things giving them lots of space to dig and leap around in is what they enjoy the most.

 Another top tip is to keep a food diary for a week, and take it with you when you go to see your vet.
 This can help you spot where your rabbits are getting the extra calories, and makes it easier to cut them out without a special diet.